 Florida Golf, Reimagined

 With a natural landscape destined for golf and unlike any other in the sunshine state, Cabot Citrus Farms features sandy soil, 80-foot elevation changes, and expansive natural waste bunkers.
-Generous rolling fairways are flanked by a unique mix of palm trees, towering sand pines, and century-old moss-covered oaks draped in enchanting Spanish moss.
+Generous rolling fairways are flanked by a unique mix of palmetto trees, towering sand pines, and one-hundred-year-old oak trees draped in enchanting Spanish moss.

 Kyle Franz Golf Design